neuralmagic/sparseml/integrations/ultralytics-yolov3/README.md

 ### Structure

-The following table lays out the root level files and folders along with a description for each.
+The following table lays out the root-level files and folders along with a description for each.

 | Folder/File Name     | Description                                                                                                           |
 |----------------------|-----------------------------------------------------------------------------------------------------------------------|